jlbaron/AzulSolver/README.md

 <p> 1/10/2024: can now visualize 2-4 players but found a bug in environment with more than 2 players</p>
 <p> 1/11/2024: improved visualization, cleaned some code </p>
 <p> 2/28/2024: added other agent observations, fixed visualization bug for > 2 players </p>
+<p> 2/28/2024: added config file for hyperparameters and checkpoints for neural networks </p>

 # AzulEnvironment & AzulSolver